turboapps/docs/deploying/to_a_spoon_server/d-administration.md

 ### Administration

-The Spoon Server Administration Site enables you to manage and control all aspects of your Spoon Server.
+The Turbo Server Administration Site enables you to manage and control all aspects of your Turbo Server.
 The default location of the Administration Site is: http://localhost:81, and consists of the following links:

-- **Home**: This is the default page for the Spoon Server Administration Site and also is the Spoon Server Dashboard.
-For more information refer to Spoon Server Dashboard.
+- **Home**: This is the default page for the Turbo Server Administration Site and also is the Turbo Server Dashboard.
+For more information refer to Turbo Server Dashboard.

-- **Apps**: This page lists all applications currently on your Spoon Server, enables you to add new applications and application versions, and manage categories.
+- **Apps**: This page lists all applications currently on your Turbo Server, enables you to add new applications and application versions, and manage categories.
 For more information refer to Managing Applications and Managing Categories.

-- **Users**: This page provides a list of active and inactive users on your Spoon Server, along with a license summary.
+- **Users**: This page provides a list of active and inactive users on your Turbo Server, along with a license summary.
 For more information refer to Managing Users.

-- **Servers**: This page lists all servers associated with Spoon Server, including the primary server as well as any additional external sites or third party web collaboration portals.
+- **Servers**: This page lists all servers associated with Turbo Server, including the primary server as well as any additional external sites or third party web collaboration portals.
 For more information refer to Managing Servers.

 - **Reports**: This page provides preconfigured customizable analytics reports, sorted according to Administration, Apps, and Users.
 For more information refer to Reports.

-- **Admin**: This page contains a summary of your Spoon Server license, and information and options for configuring Spoon Server.
+- **Admin**: This page contains a summary of your Turbo Server license, and information and options for configuring Turbo Server.
 For more information refer to Configuration and Customization.

 #### Administrator Dashboard

-The Spoon Server Dashboard provides an overview of the Spoon Server over a given time period.
+The Turbo Server Dashboard provides an overview of the Turbo Server over a given time period.
 You can adjust this time period using **Date Range Control**.
 The dashboard is split into five sections: Top Apps, Volume, Key Statistics, Usage Breakdown, and Recent Activity.
 You can locate the dashboard by selecting the **Home** link from the Administration Site (it is also the default page for the Administration Site).

 ##### Volume

-The Volume graph charts the total number of launches for your Spoon Server over a specific date range.
+The Volume graph charts the total number of launches for your Turbo Server over a specific date range.
 These are broken down into one day periods on the horizontal axis.
 Launches for unpublished application versions are not included.

 ##### Key Statistics